 “Aren’t you supposed to be in your rack?”
 Hemi said.

-“I volunteered to take two rotations in a row—to keep the rotations even for everyone else…and since I’m new.”
+“I volunteered to take two rotations in a row—to keep the rotations even for everyone else . . . and since I’m new.”

 “Are you hearing anything?”
 Hemi asked.

 “No. I try to imagine my mind going out into the water to listen to what’s around us, but I can’t get past the sound of the diesels.”